Skip to main content

 Inspired by both traditional Chinese Thought and Western avant-garde movements, the work of Huang Yong Ping (1954–2019) highlights the importance of reciprocal influences between cultures.
 Upon his arrival in France, by employing divination as a method, Huang Yong Ping introduced an external force into the creative process, allowing the work to emerge according to logics beyond the artist’s control and enabling him to maintain a distance from the dominant currents of Western art.
 In 1992, he realized that this external force itself called for questioning.
 La Maison d’augures marks precisely this moment of shift.

-La Maison d’augures will be on special display at the Fondation Cartier starting April 21, 2026, as part of Exposition Générale.
-To mark the occasion, a gallery talk traces the history of this work and explores its various components.
+La Maison d’augures will be on display at the Fondation Cartier starting April 21, 2026, as part of Exposition Générale.
+To mark the occasion, a Gallery talk in front of the artwork traces the history of this work and explores its various components.

 Portrait de Sandra Adam